Skip to content

 Filter deep linking

 The Search Filter Web Part supports deep linking, meaning you can preselect filters from the URL at page load.
-When filter values are selected, a query string parameter f is append to the current URL containing the current filter values data.
+When filter values are selected, a query string parameter named f_<instanceId> is appended to the current URL containing the current filter values data.
+This instance-specific parameter name avoids conflicts when multiple Search Filters web parts are present on the same page.

 If you have connected the search result web part to a search box, ensure the search term is set to be dynamic and part of the URL in the search box web part.
 If not, copying the URL will not contain the search terms."